 Gymnastics is an aesthetic sport, defined as “concerned with beauty or the appreciation of beauty”.
-This can be problematic as our appreciation for body diversity within the sport of gymnastics is still not where it should be, with false assumptions that “lighter girls fly higher” still held fast in the community.
-There is no one “gymnast body”.
+Which in the past has revolved around a gymnast’s weight.
+This can be problematic as our appreciation for body diversity within the sport of gymnastics is still not where it should be.
+False assumptions that “lighter girls fly higher” are still held fast in the community.
+But it’s 2022 and we need to understand that there is no one “gymnast body”.

 For example, we can recognize that powerful gymnasts like Shawn Johnson and Simone Biles have a different body type than that of Nastia Liukin or Tasha Schwikert All four of these gymnasts are highly decorated, incredible athletes that have different strengths.
 For instance, Nastia would openly admit that vault was difficult for her yet Shawn and Simone are absolutely amazing on that event.
-A lot of that has to do with their body types and power to weight ratio.
-On the contrary, Nastia was famous for her ballet-like lines and artistry that are just not inherent to other bodies type, and that’s OK.
+A lot of that has to do with their body types and power-to-weight ratio.
+On the contrary, Nastia was famous for her ballet-like lines and artistry that are just not inherent to other bodies type.
+And that’s OK.
+In life, we all have our strengths and challenges.
+Gymnastics is no different.

 Is there a specific body type for the gymnast?